-In the research on optimization, there are many indicators that can be used to measure the smoothness or ruggedness of the objective function \cite{talbi2009metaheuristics}.
+In the field of optimization, there are many indicators that may be used to measure the smoothness of the objective function \cite{talbi2009metaheuristics}.
 A natural choice among these indicators is the number of local optima of the objective function.
-Abbreviating the number of local optima of the loss function $L$ as $NLO(L)$, we have that
+Upon denoting the number of local optima of the loss function $L$ by $NLO(L)$, we have that

-In most cases, there is no closed form of $\frac{\partial L(\bm\theta)}{\partial\bm\theta^T}$.
-We use a numerical gradient \cite{stoer2013introduction} to approximate the first derivative of $L$ on $\bm\theta$.
-Newton-Raphson method \cite{soetaert2009rootsolve} can be used to evaluate the number of local optima of the loss function $L$.
-When the tuning parameter $\eta$ is chosen by the $NLO$ index, $L_{PPK}$ is named as PPK.NLO loss function.
+In most cases, one cannot find a closed form for $\frac{\partial L(\bm\theta)}{\partial\bm\theta^T}$.
+By numerically approximating \cite{stoer2013introduction} the first derivative of $L$ on $\bm\theta$, one may use Newton-Raphson method \cite{soetaert2009rootsolve} to evaluate the number of local optima of the loss function $L$.
+If the tuning parameter $\eta$ is chosen according to the $NLO$ index, $L_{PPK}$ is termed as PPK.NLO loss function.

-Note the fact that, when the dimension of $\bm\theta$ is large, it is always hard to count the number of local optimal points for a loss function.
-An amplitude index, which is an indicator to measure the distribution of local minima of the loss function $L$, is widely used to assess the ruggedness of a function \cite{talbi2009metaheuristics}.
-This amplitude index is defined as
+Notice that when the dimension of $\bm\theta$ is large, it is always hard to count the number of local extrema of a loss function.
+In turn, amplitude {indices} which measure the distribution of local minima of the loss function $L$, are widely used to assess the smoothness of a function \cite{talbi2009metaheuristics}.
+We employ the following definition